timonla/timonla.github.io/_posts/2020-12-14-bdd-unit-test-naming.md

 That's why I only want to create a single namespace for an action and then classes and functions will allow me to specify the different pairs of sets for one action.

-Since the actions should be roughtly the same in the entire namespace, it's convenient to create a non-test-fixture class defining this action.
+Since the actions should be roughly the same in the entire namespace, it's convenient to create a non-test-fixture class defining this action.
 All *given* classes in the namespace can then inherit from this class with each of their test functions executing just `Act()` as the [*Act-part*](https://docs.microsoft.com/en-us/visualstudio/test/unit-test-basics?view=vs-2019#write-your-tests).